Send $300 non-refundable deposit, together with your email address, mailing address and phone number. Make checks payable to "Craig Parton."

 You might be able to stay Saturday night, but we cannot guarantee this.
 The university housing manager makes this decision for us.
 It depends on whether other students need to occupy our rooms.

-Your payment for attendance at the Academy session covers tuition, your accommodations (in university facilities) for the ten days of the session, a university meal card for weekday lunches and several dinners paid for by the Academy, and the Alsacian valley excursion.
+Your payment for attendance at the Academy session covers tuition, your accommodations (in university facilities) for the 12 days of the session, a university meal card for weekday lunches and several dinners paid for by the Academy, and the Alsacian valley excursion.
 Thus, only your travel to/from Strasbourg, some meals (where the group plans voluntary social occasions in town or otherwise), and personal purchases will not be covered in what you pay to the Academy.
 In bringing money with you, we highly recommend you exchange your money for Euros before coming to Strasbourg.
 For your own convenience, we have found it best to bring Euros from the States or your home country.

 In Strasbourg, the only expenses beyond what you pay for the program would be about 30 Euros per day for food (the university restaurants expect students to catch light breakfasts on their own and some dinners will be on your own), plus your lunch during our excursion, plus transport to/from the train station or airport at the beginning and end of your stay.
 There are three optional restaurant evenings together in town; if you do these, each will cost about 30 Euros.